cowsql/go-cowsql/README.md

 -----

-In order to use the go-cowsql package in your application, you'll need to have the [CowSQL](https://github.com/cowsql/cowsql) C library installed on your system, along with its dependencies.
+In order to use the go-cowsql package in your application, you'll need to have the [cowsql](https://github.com/cowsql/cowsql) C library installed on your system, along with its dependencies.

 By default, go-cowsql's `client` module supports storing a cache of the cluster's state in a SQLite database, locally on each cluster member.
-(This is not to be confused with any SQLite databases that are managed by CowSQL.)
+(This is not to be confused with any SQLite databases that are managed by cowsql.)
 In order to do this, it imports https://github.com/mattn/go-sqlite3, and so you can use the `libsqlite3` build tag to control whether go-sqlite3 links to a system libsqlite3 or builds its own.
 You can also disable support for SQLite node stores entirely with the `nosqlite3` build tag (unique to go-cowsql).
-If you pass this tag, your application will not link *directly* to libsqlite3 (but it will still link it *indirectly* via libcowsql, unless you've dropped the sqlite3.c amalgamation into the CowSQL build).
+If you pass this tag, your application will not link *directly* to libsqlite3 (but it will still link it *indirectly* via libcowsql, unless you've dropped the sqlite3.c amalgamation into the cowsql build).

 Documentation
 -------------